aphoffmann/aphoffmann.github.io/_pages/about.md

   - /about.html
 ---

 I am a <strong>Computer Engineer</strong> and <strong>Space Physicist</strong> at the University of Michigan.
 I graduated from the University of Iowa with a dual degree in Computer Science and Engineering, and I am now pursuing a Ph.D. in Climate and Space Sciences and Engineering at the University of Michigan.
 My goal is to be a <q>Full Stack</q> Space Engineer and Space Scientist.
 This comprises of both instrumentation design and data analysis of space phenomena.
-Semper Supra!

 ![image-center](/images/About/zeroG.jpg){: .align-center}